dietercastel/SAE/README.md

 ### Why aren't 'GET', 'HEAD', 'OPTIONS' requests checked against XSRF?
 Because neither of these should be able to execute a sensitive operation, they are considered [safe methods](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.1.1).
 If they do in your application you should redesign it to fit the proper HTTP specifications.

-### Why shouldn't i use the updateCSP mechanism in a production environment?
+### Why shouldn't I use the updateCSP mechanism in a production environment?
 The updated CSP file could allow malicious resources by accident.
 It makes use of incoming csp-reports.
 These are generated by the browser to indicate when your Content-Security-Policy gets violated.
 While creating your application these reports will most likely be harmless (e.g. forgot to add a new resource to your existing CSP).
 In a live production environment these could totally undermine CSP protection.
 That's also the reason I chose not to automatically update the used CSP.
 You should ALWAYS verify the newly generated CSP before using it to see it doesn't contain anything you don't want.

-### Why can't i use inline scripts and CSS when using CSP?
+### Why can't I use inline scripts and CSS when using CSP?
-Because there is no way the browser can tell inline scripts appart from malicious injections.
+Because there is no way the browser can tell inline scripts apart from malicious injections.
 CSP supports hash/nonce values to actually allow them and still be able to check them.
 But for new applications this is not advised that's why I choose not to support it in SAE.
 Inline scripting/styling is also a code smell and should be avoided!